AlexGalhardo/learning-load-stress-tests/README.md

 ## ToDo
 - [x] API using MongoDB
 - [x] API using PostgreSQL
-- [x] API using ServerlessFramework API and DynamoDB
+- [x] API using Serverless Framework and DynamoDB
 - [x] API using Load Balancer
 - [x] API using RPC
 - [x] API using GraphQL